 Mineral Reserve and Mineral Resource estimates of Josemaria Resources Inc. are shown on a 100 percent basis.
-The Measured and Indicated Mineral Resource estimates of Josemaria Resources are reported exclusive those Mineral Resources stimates modified to produce the Mineral Reserve estimates.
-Mineral Reserves have an effective date of September 28, 2020.
+The Measured and Indicated Mineral Resource estimates of Josemaria Resources are reported exclusive those Mineral Resources and Indicated Mineral Resource estimates of Josemaria Resources are reported exclusive those Mineral Resources and Reserves have an effective date of September 28, 2020.
 The Qualified Person for the estimate is Mr. Robert McCarthy, P.Eng.
-The Mineral Reserves were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Definition Standards for Mineral Resources and Reserves, as prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
-Mineral Resources are reported exclusive that the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
-Mineral Resources are reported exclusive that the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
+The Mineral Resources and Reserves, as prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
+Mineral Resources and Reserves, as prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
+Mineral Resources are reported exclusive for Mineral Resources and Reserves and Reserves, as prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
 The Mineral Resources were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), Definition Standards for Mineral Resources and Reserves as prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
+The Mineral Reserves were estimated using metal prices of \$3.00/lb copper, \$1,500/oz gold, \$18.00/oz silver.
 The Mineral Reserves were based on a pit design which in turn aligned with an ultimate pit shell selected from a WhittleTM pit optimization exercise.
 Mineral Reserves estimated using metal prices of \$3.00/lb copper, \$1,500/oz gold, \$18.00/oz silver.
 The Mineral Reserve has an economic cut-off for prime mill feed, based on net smelter return of \$5.22/t, \$5.21/t, \$5.18/t and \$5.16/t milled for tonalite, rhyolite, porphyry and supergene material respectively and an additional \$0.53/t for stockpiled ore.
-Process recoveries for copper and gold are based on grade.
-The average recovery is estimated to be 85.2% for copper and 62.6% for gold.
+Process recoveries for copper and 62.6% for gold.
 Silver recovery is fixed at 72.0%.
 Mineral Resources have been prepared using metal prices of \$3/lb copper, \$1,500/oz gold and \$18/oz silver.
-Sulphide Mineral Resource Statement at 0.1% Copper Equivalent Cut-Off and
+Sulphide Mineral Resource Statement at 0.1% Copper Equivalent Cut-Off an